code-423n4/2023-02-ethos-findings/data/Sathish9098-Q.md

 This was breaking the rule of modularity and modular programming: only import what you need Specific imports with curly braces allow us to apply this rule better

-Recommended Mitigation Steps :
+SOLUTIONS :

     -  import "./Dependencies/CheckContract.sol";
     +  import {CheckContract} from "./Dependencies/CheckContract.sol";

 Recommended Mitigation :

-   USE NAMED IMPORTS FOR ALL CONTRACT SCOPES
+   USE NAMED IMPORTS FOR ALL POSSIBLE CONTRACT

 ##

-### [5]  CONSTANT REDEFINED ELSEWHERE
+### [4]  CONSTANT REDEFINED ELSEWHERE

 TYPE : NON CRITICAL (NC)